khawley/my-talks/superposition2_2018-03-17/html-css_workshop.md

 </html>
 ```

-Notice that the text inside inside, is visible once again
+Notice that the text inside is visible again

 ---
 # Code it - <h1>